How to ensure your Board Application makes the shortlist

 board application shortlist

-Have you submitted an application for a board role that you felt you were well qualified for and passionate about, only to be surprised to receive a rejection email or no response at all after weeks or even months?
-I can assure you that this is a very common scenario in the highly competitive board appointment process.
+How often have you submitted an application for a board role that you know you were well qualified for, only to receive a rejection email or no response at all?
+I can assure you that this is a very common scenario, particularly when applying for advertised board roles.
 But it doesn’t have to be that way.

-Once you submit your board application, it will be put in a pile, list, or digital folder for review after the closing date.
-Applications are usually reviewed in bulk after all have been collected, although sometimes they may be assessed early.
-If a recruitment firm is involved, AI software known as an Application Tracking System (ATS) will likely be used to screen your application initially.
-To improve your chances of making it to every stage of the process, ensure that all the key criteria are addressed in your cover letter, board resume, and supporting documents.
-Tailor your board resume by including relevant keywords, skills and qualifications that both human and AI reviewers will be looking for.
+Once your board application is received, it will be placed in a pile, list, or digital folder (with applications for the same role) for review after the closing date.
+From there, applications are usually reviewed in bulk, though they may sometimes be assessed early.
+If a recruitment firm is involved, AI software known as Application Tracking Systems (ATS) will likely be used to initially screen your application.

-After receiving all applications, each one is individually graded; this process is known as sifting.
-Depending on the number of applications, board interview dates and available resources, this process can vary in duration from one day to several weeks.
-Grading responsibilities may be assigned to a board or executive recruitment consultant, the board’s Chair or a Nominations Committee.
+Once the applications have closed, the shortlisting process begins.
+It starts with each application being individually graded; this process is known as sifting.
+Depending on the number of applications, board interview details, and available resources, this sifting process can take from one day to several weeks.
+Grading responsibilities may be assigned to a board or executive recruitment consultant, the board’s Chair, or a Nominations Committee.

-The goal of grading board applications is to narrow down and identify the top candidates for board interviews.
-Formal grading of applications also allows for a more effective and accountable comparison of candidates.
-A shortlist usually consists of five to ten candidates, depending on the number of applications received and the number of candidates the chair or nominations committee wishes to interview.
+The purpose of evaluating and grading each board application is to narrow down the applicant pool and identify the top candidates for board interviews.
+Conducting formal grading of applications enables a more precise and accountable comparison process of candidates.

-Board applications are initially assessed and rated based on their board cover letter and supporting statements.
-If the application process requested the submission of an application form and board resume, these documents will be used instead.
-A, B, or C grades are given according to their alignment with the key selection criteria set by the board or nominations committee.
-Ideally, the application grading results will be in the shape of a bell curve.
+Board applications are initially assessed and rated based on their board cover letter.
+If the application process required submission of an application form, a board resume, and supporting statements, these documents will also be assessed.
+A, B, or C grades are awarded based on alignment with the key selection criteria set by the board or the nominations committee.
+Typically, the application grading results will follow a bell curve, with the top 10% scoring an ‘A grade’.

 Applications given a C Grade